People often ask me why I spend my summers at Vega. The answer is simple. Vega is my summer home.

 Vega has also added friendships to my life that I wouldn’t have had otherwise.
 I look forward to my summers as much as the campers.
 I have friends around the world now that I only get to see at Vega.
 I know the campers get excited as they pass through the gates on Echo Lake Road, but I get the exact same feeling when I arrive at camp.
 I am so excited to see the people that I work with closely all summer and catch up.
 Don’t be fooled, leadership staff is just as giddy as the campers during pre-camp on arrival day!

 I think the biggest reason I come back though, is because Vega is my second family.
 I am surrounded by people that believe in me, in what I do and who I am.
 What other job can you say that about?

 This summer will mark my 16th and I am proud to say the Vega is my summer home.
 And we are counting the days to when we can finally welcome the 2021 Vega campers and staff to their summer home very soon!

-21st Century Skills 22for2 alumni Camp camp challenge course camp counselor camp traditions camp vega Camp Vega Values camp waterfront connections creative thinking creative writing donate emotional intelligence engineering fine arts friendship girls camp girls summer camp GivingTuesday horseback riding camp iGen Internship LakeSmart leadership maine camp maxcure foundation new camp facilities overnight camp public health random acts of kindness Sailing screen free Small Crafts STEM summer summer camp summer camp theater Summer Job summer musical theater summer theater technology theater education unplugging
+21st Century Skills 22for2 alumni Camp camp challenge course camp counselor camp traditions camp vega Camp Vega Values camp waterfront connections creative thinking creative writing donate emotional intelligence engineering fine arts friendship girls camp girls summer camp GivingTuesday horseback riding camp integrity Internship LakeSmart leadership maine camp maxcure foundation music new camp facilities overnight camp pickleball public health random acts of kindness screen free STEM summer summer camp summer camp theater Summer Job summer musical theater summer theater technology theater education unplugging